MrLukeKR/Holdem-Hotshots/README.md

 # Mixed Reality Poker

 A mobile Texas Hold'em game that removes the need to carry around a pack of cards!
-Just use your smart device to connect to the table and play - with friends, family or train by yourself.
+Just use your smart device to connect to the table and play with friends & family.
 ## Screenshots
 | Splashscreen | Start Menu | Join Menu | Host Menu | Hosting Game | Playing Game |
 |----------------------------------------------------------------------------|-------------------------------------------------------------|-------------|-------------|-------------|-------------|